ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/data/README.md

 ## labelled-skyspark-data

-This folder contains the datasets from the `unlabelled-skspark-data` folder but has data manually labelled as anomalous for input to modelling.
+This folder contains the datasets from the `unlabelled-skspark-data` folder but has data manually labelled as anomalous for input to model testing.
 The folder contains:

 - a summary spreadsheet with a table noting various permutations on sensor labelling
 - the updated csv files with the `Anomaly` column updated.
 Manual labelling done using the Shiny app in `/code/labeller-app/`